-GENERAL SERVICES ADMINISTRATION PREVIOUS EDITION IS NOT USABLE GSA 1582 FORM (REV. 7/2002)
+GSA 1582 FORM (REV. 7/2002)

-11. GENERAL CONDITIONS

-b.
+- 11. GENERAL CONDITIONS - a.
+COMPLIANCE.
+Any use made of property affected by the license, and any construction, maintenance, repair, or other work performed thereon by the licensee, including the installation and removal of any article or thing, shall be accomplished in a manner satisfactory to the General Services Administration, hereinafter referred to as GSA. - b.
 STRUCTURES.
-The licensee shall not place or construct upon, over or under the property any installation or structure of any kind or character, except such as are specifically authorized herein.
+The licensee shall not place or construct upon, over or under the property any installation or structure of any kind or character, except such as are specifically authorized herein. - c.

-c.
 LAWS AND ORDINANCES.
-In the exercise of any privilege granted by this license, licensee shall comply with all applicable State, municipal and local laws, and the rules, orders, regulations and requirements of Federal governmental departments and bureaus.
+In the exercise of any privilege granted by this license, licensee shall comply with all applicable State, municipal and local laws, and the rules, orders, regulations and requirements of Federal governmental departments and bureaus. - d.

-d.
 SANITARY CONDITIONS.
-If this license gives possession of United States property, the licensee shall at all times keep the premises in a sanitary condition satisfactory to GSA.
+If this license gives possession of United States property, the licensee shall at all times keep the premises in a sanitary condition satisfactory to GSA. - e.

-e.
 DAMAGE.
-Except as may be otherwise provided by the Special Conditions above, no United States property shall be destroyed, displaced or damaged by the licensee in the exercise of the privilege granted by this license without the prior written consent of GSA and the express agreement of the licensee promptly to replace, return, repair and restore any such property to a condition satisfactory to GSA upon demand.
+Except as may be otherwise provided by the Special Conditions above, no United States property shall be destroyed, displaced or damaged by the licensee in the exercise of the privilege granted by this license without the prior written consent of GSA and the express agreement of the licensee promptly to replace, return, repair and restore any such property to a condition satisfactory to GSA upon demand. - f.

-f.
 INDEMNIFICATION.
-The licensee shall indemnify and save harmless the United States, its agents and employees against any and all loss, damage, claim, or liability whatsoever, due to personal injury or death, or damage to property of others directly or indirectly due to the exercise by the licensee of the privilege granted by this license, or any other act or omission of licensee, including failure to comply with the obligations of said license.
+The licensee shall indemnify and save harmless the United States, its agents and employees against any and all loss, damage, claim, or liability whatsoever, due to personal injury or death, or damage to property of others directly or indirectly due to the exercise by the licensee of the privilege granted by this license, or any other act or omission of licensee, including failure to comply with the obligations of said license. - g.

-g.
 STORAGE.
-Any United States property which must be removed to permit exercise of the privilege granted by this license shall be stored, relocated or removed from the site, and returned to its original location upon termination of this license, at the sole cost and expense of the licensee, as directed by GSA.

-h.
-OPERATION. the licensee shall confine activities on the property strictly to those necessary for the enjoyment of the privilege hereby licensed, and shall refrain from marring or impairing the appearance of said property, obstructing access thereto, interfering with the transaction of Government business and the convenience of the public, or jeopardizing the safety of persons or property, or causing justifiable public criticism. i.
-NOTICE.
-Any property of the licensee installed or located on the property affected by this license shall be removed upon 30 days' written notice from GSA.
+Any United States property which must be removed to permit exercise of the privilege granted by this license shall be stored, relocated or removed from the site, and returned to its original location upon termination of this license, at the sole cost and expense of the licensee, as directed by GSA. - h.
+OPERATION. the licensee shall confine activities on the property strictly to those necessary for the enjoyment of the privilege hereby licensed, and shall refrain from marring or impairing the appearance of said property, obstructing access thereto, interfering with the transaction of Government business and the convenience of the public, or jeopardizing the safety of persons or property, or causing justifiable public criticism.